 Persistent Organic Pollutants will remain in the air we breath, the soil we cultivate, the oceans we fish, the landscapes we walk, and frozen polar regions – documenting the diaspora of ‘forever chemicals’ and organic compounds, along with their predicted adverse impacts on future human and ecological health.

-The culture of DDT use (alongside chlordane, dieldrin, aldrin, endrin, and other similar pesticides that “project a menacing shadow into the future”) experienced an abrupt reckoning in the court of public opinion from 1962 onwards, beginning with the publication of Rachael Carson’s Silent Spring, and reinforced by an increasing number of dissenting scientific voices that simply began to recognise the emergent ecological impacts.
+The culture of DDT use (alongside chlordane, dieldrin, aldrin, endrin, and other similar pesticides that “project a menacing shadow into the future”) experienced an abrupt reckoning in the court of public opinion from 1962 onwards, beginning with the publication of Rachael Carson’s Silent Spring, and reinforced by an increasing number of dissenting scientific voices that simply began to recognise the correlation between indiscriminate spraying campaigns and the mass loss of non-targeted species (birds, animals, and other deemed ‘useful’ insects).
 One of the inaugural books on environmental science, Carson – a trained marine biologist – documented the profound, adverse environmental impacts already observable from indiscriminate spreading of insecticides, while presenting the case for questioning the chemical industries’ misuse of scientific knowledge to justify the manufacture of synthetic compounds with far-reaching ecological consequences.
 Paul Hermann Müller – the discoverer of DDT’s insecticidal properties in 1938 – even allegedly highlighted the profound unknowns about how this substance could wholly interact within living biotic cycles.
-In effect, the unknowns of long-term consequences took centre stage from the known short-termist benefits for DDT use in this discourse.
+In effect, the unknowns of long-term consequences took centre stage from the known short-termism benefits for DDT use in this discourse.
+Carson also astutely highlighted the inevitable futility of these ill-conceived spraying campaigns – often leading to side effects like toxin resilience, a stronger resurgence of the ‘pests’ organisms once predators and ecological competitors had been poisoned in the ‘chemical crossfire’, or replacement of a targeted species by another far worse.
+As the entomologist Alison DeForest Pickett once remarked of chemical control measures; “We move from crisis to crisis, merely trading one problem for another”.

 The toxicity of this particular substance is also not limited to targeted insect populations, instead causing knock-on biological disruptions to life cycles outside of the intended invertebrate taxa.
 For example, numerous studies on DDT since 1964 have documented the rising concentrations of this toxin in the tissues of Arctic penguins, in addition to being credited with further reproductive disruptions in afflicted seabird populations that prey on contaminated organisms.
 This insidious compound tends to bioaccumulate in the fatty tissues of exposed organisms due to its lipophilic properties, and it is largely resistant to the processes of metabolism, ensuring that the insecticide bioaccumulates up the food chain to reach higher concentrations in apex birds and mammals, while moderately poisoning each niche along the way.
 In humans, it is estimated that DDT, and one of its metabolites (DDE), are highly resistant to further metabolism, with a predicted half-life in the body of between six and ten years without further exposure to this substance.
 Medical studies have yet to conclusively determine whether DDT is indeed a human carcinogenic, though provisional conclusions have regardless classified the material as a ‘probable’ risk factor for several illnesses.
 Recognising the reality of DDT’s now global distribution, alongside other carelessly spread POPs, and their persistence within, and influences over, biological systems, certainly affirms Carson’s ominous sentiment, initially voiced over sixty years ago; “For the first time in the history of the world, every human being is now subjected to contact with dangerous chemicals, from the moment of conception until death”.